Pregnancy Reflexology - take the opportunity to rebalance & Relax

 I am trained in Confident Childbirth Hypnobirthing to enable you to learn techniques to help you have the most calm, confident and relaxed birth experience possible for you.
 Or if you are feeling anxious about the birth, breastfeeding, or you are suffering from pregnancy anxiety, we can work together to resolve your fears on a practical and emotional level.

 It’s never too late to start so please speak to me if you want to find out more.
-I offer a substantial discount if reflexology and hypnobirthing treatments are undertaken together.
+I offer a discounted rate if reflexology and hypnobirthing treatments are undertaken together.

-Reflexology should also not be given if you have a high fever or an infectious disease, suffer from deep vein thrombosis, or varicose veins around your feet, or you have gangrene.
+If you have a history of pre term labour, have a low-lying placenta, are at risk of pre-eclampsia developing, have a DVT (deep vein thrombosis), polyhdramnios, oligohydramnios, vaginal bleeding, or placental abruption.
+Reflexology should also not be given if you have a fever, an infectious disease, suffer from DVT, or have varicose veins around your feet.
 Please let me know about any other medical condition during our consultation so I can adapt your treatment if necessary.